xlandscape/xOffFieldSoilRisk/docs/index.md

  represent xOffFieldSoil components that were not used in the case study, although they do exist or are under development (full scheme in Supporting
  Information: Figure S1, https://github.com/xlandscape/xOffFieldSoilRisk).
 Preparation and analysis panels contain tools, for example, for data preparation and risk analysis of model outcome (Supporting Information: Table S1) and operate closely with the framework, yet are not part of the core xOffFieldSoil model.
 PRZM, Pesticide Root Zone Model

-### Framework Characteristics
+### xOSR Framework Characteristics

-xOSR can be seen as a ready-to-use model to calculated exposure (and effects) of off-field-soil organisms for regions of pre-prepared geoinformation (see [Scenarios](#scenarios)).
+xOSR basically is a ready-to-use model to calculated exposure (and effects) of off-field-soil organisms for regions of pre-prepared geoinformation (see [Scenarios](#scenarios)).
 However, in order to enable its use for a range of purposes of modelling xxx[modular](#modular-design) characteristic, you can also look at xOSR from a **framework perspective**.

 ### Modular Design